RetroDECK/ES-DE/USERGUIDE.md

 ## Game system customizations

 The game systems configuration file `es_systems.xml` is located in the ES-DE resources directory which is part of the application installation.
 As such this file is not intended to be modified directly.
-If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE home directory.
+If system customizations are required, a separate es_systems.xml file should instead be placed in the `custom_systems` folder in the ES-DE application data directory.

 On Linux this means `/home/<username>/ES-DE/custom_systems/es_systems.xml`, on macOS `/Users/<username>/ES-DE/custom_systems/es_systems.xml`, on Windows `C:\Users\<username>\ES-DE\custom_systems\es_systems.xml` or `ES-DE\ES-DE\custom_systems\es_systems.xml` depending on whether the installer release or the portable release is used, and on Android it's `ES-DE/custom_systems/es_systems.xml`.